V. S. Pritchett

 Sir Victor Sawdon Pritchett CH CBE FRSL (also known as VSP; 16 December 1900 – 20 March 1997) was a British writer and literary critic.

 Pritchett was known particularly for his short stories, collated in a number of volumes.
+Among his most noteworthy works of short fiction are "The Sailor", "The Saint", and "The Camberwell Beauty".

 His non-fiction works include the memoirs A Cab at the Door (1968) and Midnight Oil (1971), and many collections of essays on literary biography and criticism.

 Biography

 Victor Sawdon Pritchett was born in Suffolk, the first of four children of Walter Sawdon Pritchett and Beatrice Helena (née Martin).
 His father, a London businessman, relocated to Ipswich to establish a newspaper and stationery shop.
-The business ran into difficulty and his parents were lodging over a toy shop at 41 St Nicholas Street in Ipswich where Pritchett was born on 16 December 1900.
+The business ran into difficulty and his parents were lodging over a toy shop at 41 St Nicholas Street in Ipswich, where Pritchett was born on 16 December 1900.
 Beatrice had expected a girl, whom she planned to name after Queen Victoria.
-Pritchett disliked his first name, hence he always preferred being styled by his initials "VSP", despite formally becoming "Sir Victor Pritchett" after being knighted.
+Pritchett disliked his first name, having been nearly mauled by a dog named Victor in his youth, hence he always preferred being styled by his initials "VSP", despite formally becoming "Sir Victor Pritchett" after being knighted.

-Pritchett's father was a steady Christian Scientist but unsteady in all else.
-Walter and Beatrice moved to Ipswich to be near her sister, who had married money and lived in Warrington Road.
+His family moved to Ipswich to be near his mother's sister, who had married money and lived in Warrington Road.
 Within a year Walter was declared bankrupt, the family moved to Woodford, Essex, then to Derby and he began selling women's clothing and accessories as a travelling salesman.
 Pritchett was soon sent with his brother Cyril to live with their paternal grandparents in Sedbergh, where the boys attended their first school.
 Walter's business failures, his casual attitude to credit and his easy deceitfulness obliged the family to move frequently.
 The family was reunited, but life was always precarious.
 They tended to live in London suburbs with members of Beatrice's family, but returned to Ipswich in 1910 to live for a year near Cauldwell Hall Road, trying to evade Walter's creditors.
 At this time Pritchett attended St John's School.
-Subsequently, the family moved to East Dulwich and he attended Alleyn's School, but when his paternal grandparents came to live with them at age 16, he was forced to leave school to work as a clerk and leather buyer in Bermondsey.
-At the same time his father enlisted to work in Hampshire at an aircraft factory to help the war effort.
+Subsequently, the family moved to East Dulwich and he attended Alleyn's School, where he first had the urge to be a writer, but when his paternal grandparents came to live with them at age 16, he was forced to leave school to work as a clerk and leather buyer in Bermondsey.
+At the same time, his father enlisted to work in Hampshire at an aircraft factory to help the war effort.
 After the Great War Walter turned his hand to aircraft design, about which he knew nothing, and his later ventures included art needlework, property speculation and faith healing.